TheRealDjmr/BG3ImprovedUI/README.md

 - CC/Level up Layout tweaks: Changes passive and equipment selection to turn into a scroll option when enough modded options are added - such as modded Eldritch Invocations.
 (Credit: Winterbrick)
 - CC/Level up Layout tweaks: Adds passive and spell selection to Races (previously limited to Class only) (Credit: TrumanHarp)
 - CC/Level up Layout tweaks: Changes Feat panel to have additional scroll options to support modded Feats with long descriptions and multiple options.
 (Credit: Lostsoul)
+- Level up Layout tweaks: Adds Skill selection to both Races and Classes (previously limited to Classes with Expertise).
 - Hireling tweaks: Adds multiple scroll bars to Hireling selection for better support with modded options.

 #### <b>OPTIONAL FILE REQUIRED</b> Custom Asset Features